mihanovak1024/mihanovak1024.github.io/_portfolio/pg-essay-highlights.md

 and who wants to solve the money problem in one shot instead of getting paid gradually over a conventional working life.

-44. Why Smart People Have Bad Ideas
+44. Why Smart People Have Bad Ideas - April 2005
 One reason we had such a lame idea was that it was the first thing we thought of.
 If you're going to spend years working on something, you'd think it might be wise to spend at least a couple days considering different ideas,